-The ParseLR toolkit is an LR(1) parser and finite state machine generator for use with the C# language on the .NET platform.
+The ParseLR toolkit is a GLR and LR(1) parser as well as a finite state machine generator for use with the C# language on the .NET platform.
 It can be used to convert a formal grammar into C# source code that can parse data conforming to that grammar.
 Alternatively it can be used as an inline parser with dynamically changing input grammars, to generate and regenerate parsers for a changing grammar at run-time.
 Another feature that differentiates this parser from the many other parser generators available is that it allows guard conditions to be associated with each input token.
 This enables the tool to be used for grammar-driven finite state machine construction.

 Applications for this toolkit are broad, and include: language compilers; structured document scanners and interpreters; syntax highlighting and verification; workflow engines built from scenario descriptions; state machines described by a formal grammar.

 The current documentation, source code for examples, and the downloadable toolkit are all available through this link.